giovanniboscu/continuous-section-field/docs/sectionproperties/sp_csf_guide.md

 ---

-## Output format

-The generated YAML is a standard CSF geometry file, ready to use with any CSF tool:
+## Example YAML creation  and sectionprooerties analysis

+`sp_csf.py` is an export bridge, not an analysis wrapper.

 ### Analysis note

-`sp_csf.py` is an export bridge, not an analysis wrapper.

-It does not reimplement the sectionproperties analysis engine.
+CSF does not reimplement the sectionproperties analysis engine.
 Section analysis remains delegated to sectionproperties, through Section(...) and its calculation methods.

 create geometry